Minimizing¶

 This is useful when the dependency analyzer cannot find the usage of a class programmatically, for example if the class

-is interpreted as a regular expression.
+a dependency is interpreted as a regular expression.

 tasks.shadowJar {